markolson/chef-ssh/README.md

 ## Usage

 When using SSH with Chef deployments, it's crucial to not get any prompts for input.
 Adding entries to `known_hosts` files and better managing your per-connection configuration can help with this.

 An important thing to note is that if you create a user during a chef run, be sure to reload OHAI data so that the new user will be in the node data.
 For instance:

     ohai "reload_passwd" do
         plugin "passwd"
     end

+The ssh cookbook bypasses this need somewhat by using ohai classes directly to discover your users' ssh paths.
+However some of your cookbooks may not be as generous.

 ## Resources and Providers